platformatic/platformatic/docs/reference/runtime/introduction.md

 ## TypeScript Compilation

-Platformatic Runtime streamline the compilation of all services built on typescript with the command `plt runtime compile`.
-The TypeScript compiler (`tsc`) is required to be installed seperately.
+Platformatic Runtime streamlines the compilation of all services built on TypeScript with the command `plt runtime compile`.
+The TypeScript compiler (`tsc`) is required to be installed separately.